Advice and guidance on the health needs of migrant patients for healthcare practitioners.

-Consider the following factors that can affect their health needs, You may need to discuss them as you get to know the new patient:
+Consider the following factors that can affect their health needs, You may need to discuss:

 - their life experiences prior to migration (education, employment, family life, socio-economic and political circumstances) and access to health care in their country of origin

-- the circumstances of their migration has a large bearing on possible health needs: workers or students have potentially different health needs to a trafficked migrant, or an asylum seeker (see vulnerable migrants)
+- the circumstances of their migration, which has a large bearing on possible health needs.
+Workers or students have potentially different health needs to a trafficked migrant, or an asylum seeker (see the vulnerable migrants page)

 - their current circumstances in the UK, including economic circumstances and social supports (which significant people in their lives they are now ‘without’, from their home country) and how they are integrating into their new community